 3. Voter Motor

-The Voter Motor fund supports 5 local voting rights groups in Florida, Georgia, North Carolina, Virginia and Texas.
-These amazing organizations are successfully fighting off voter suppression measures and right-wing attacks seem to make them stronger.
-They are pushing hard to restore the vote for 1.6 million ex-felons in Florida, increased early youth voting in Texas by 500%, and were way ahead of schedule in narrowing giant perennial vote gaps in Georgia and Texas.
+The Voter Motor fund supports 6 voting rights groups in Florida, Georgia, Virginia and Texas.
+These amazing organizations are fighting off waves of voter suppression measures, and right-wing attacks seem to make them stronger.
+They succeeded in restoring voting rights for 1.4 million ex-felons in Florida, increased early youth voting in Texas by 500%, and were way ahead of schedule in narrowing giant perennial vote gaps in Georgia and Texas.
 They also won a ton of down ballot victories.